ticktronaut/qnap-file-upload/README.md

    -p  Specify remote path PATH
  ```

 ## further information

-Further information on the HTTP API can be found here.
-Maybe I will extend the features of the script to further functionality of this cgi script like creating a directore on the share.
+Further information on the HTTP API can be found [here](http://download.qnap.com/dev/QNAP_QTS_File_Station_API_v4.1.pdf).
+Maybe I will extend the features of the script to some stuff of this documentation like creating a directore on the share.